dstults/RPI_Utils/README.md

 # Webserver

 - I made a PHP page that asks for a password, and once entered lets you shut down the pi via webpage.
 Useful when you don't want to install a massive package just to do this one tiny function.

-# ...and many more!

-Having to self-learn bash to prepare the aforementioned scripts, I prepared a large amount of scripts that test colors, switch/case statements and more.
-Feel free to browse around.
-Maybe one day I'll make my own bash tutorial.